Skip to content

 You can read more on the Probiotics for winter immunity.

-As with gender there are no age-specific probiotics once you hit adulthood, though we do know that, as we age, a certain group of friendly bacteria, Bifidobacteria, can decline.
+Once we hit adulthood, there are no specific age-related probiotics, though we do know that, as we age, a certain group of friendly bacteria, Bifidobacteria, can decline.
 These are particularly important for digestion & immunity.
 Bifidobacteria are abundant in healthy babies and children’s guts, and their decline could explain why older people experience more colds and flu, digestive upsets, and regularity issues.

 The premium probiotic strain Bifidobacterium lactis BB-12® has been researched in all age groups including the elderly and found to increase bowel movements and improve immune function22,23.